rolandbernard/ontologyutils/README.md

 * Type4: Subclass(exists property atom, atom)

-The function `RuleGeneration#normalizedSubClassAxiomToRule` transforms a subclass axiom in normal form into a rule.
+Furthemore, the function `RuleGeneration#normalizedSubClassAxiomToRule` transforms a subclass axiom in normal form into a rule.
+See section [App example: TBox normalizations](App-example:-TBox-normalizations) for more details.
-It takes an axiom of Type1-4 and returns a string representation.
-E.g.,

-* Type1 axiom SubClass(Conjunction(A B), C) becomes a(1, G, a7, a12, (a13,))

-* Type1 axiom SubClass(Conjunction(A B), Disjunction(C,D)) becomes a(1, G, a7, a12, (a13, a4))

-* Type1 axiom SubClass(A, Disjunction(C,D)) becomes a(1, G, a7, a7, (a13, a4))

-* Type3 axiom Subclass(A, forall hasProperty B) becomes a(3, G, a7, r3, a12)

-where G is an integer representing a group of axioms: two axioms belong to the same group if they result from the normalization of the same axiom in the OWL ontology.

 ## Refinement

-The class `RefinementOperator` contains an implementation of the generic refinement operator presented in Nicolas Troquard, Roberto Confalonieri, Pietro Galliani, Rafael Peñaloza, Daniele Porello, Oliver Kutz.
-Repairing Ontologies via Axiom Weakening.
-In Thirty-Second AAAI Conference on Artificial Intelligence (AAAI 2018).
+The class `RefinementOperator` contains an implementation of the generic refinement operator presented in Nicolas Troquard, Roberto Confalonieri, Pietro Galliani, Rafael Peñaloza, Daniele Porello, Oliver Kutz: "Repairing Ontologies via Axiom Weakening", in Thirty-Second AAAI Conference on Artificial Intelligence (AAAI 2018).
 It can be instantiated as generalisation operator (with a reference ontology, `way` as UpCover, `back` as DownCover) or as a specialisation operator (with a reference ontology, `way` as DownCover, `back` as UpCover).
 The function `RefinementOperator#refine` return the set of concepts that immediately refine a concept via the refinement operator.

 ## Axiom weakening

-The class `AxiomWeakener` implements the axiom weakening operations presented in Troquard et al. "Repairing Ontologies via Axiom Weakening" (AAAI 2018). `AxiomWeakener:getWeakerSubClassAxiom' is used for subclass axioms, and `AxiomWeakener:getWeakerClassAssertionAxioms' is used for assertion axioms.
+The class `AxiomWeakener` implements the axiom weakening operations presented in Troquard et al. "Repairing Ontologies via Axiom Weakening" (AAAI 2018). `AxiomWeakener:getWeakerSubClassAxiom` is used for subclass axioms, and `AxiomWeakener:getWeakerClassAssertionAxioms` is used for assertion axioms.

 # Test ontologies #